Radish-RCI/Documentation/Roadmap.md

 # Radish Roadmap
 ----------------

-This document outlines the development plan from a high level and will be updated as progress is made.
+This document outlines the development plan from a high level and may be updated as progress and pivots are made.

 Overall, the Radish project is aiming to catalyze radical collectve intelligence (RCI) to solve real-world problems.
 Our formula is that Human Intelligence (HI) combined with Artificial Intelligence (AI) results in greater Collective Intelligence (CI).
 HI + AI = CI